Alekyab98/assignment2-Billakanti/README.md

 | Chicago       | 6     | $600        |
 | San Francisco | 7     | $700        |
 | New York City | 10    | $1000       |

+---
+## Pithy Quotes
+> Nobody reaches anywhere by believing-*Osho*
+> It's always darkest before you are blinded by the light-*Josh ster*